21 month old hitting other kids

 Cole sounds like a great little guy, and it must be so rewarding for you that after his early crankiness he's settling down into such a cooperative, cuddly kid.

-As I’m sure you know, many toddlers Cole's age go through a hitting phase.
-It’s nerve-wracking and embarrassing for the mom, but it is completely normal and he will indeed outgrow it, just as he outgrew his newborn crankiness.
+As I'm sure you know, many toddlers Cole's age go through a hitting phase.
+It's nerve-wracking and embarrassing for the parents, but it is completely normal and he will indeed outgrow it, just as he outgrew his newborn crankiness.
+Your job as the parent is to help him come through this phase feeling like a good person who can manage himself to create positive relationships with others, rather than a bad person who can't control himself and hurts others, and then feels terrible about himself.

 Cole is obviously an intense and sensitive boy with big feelings.
 Because he is so young, he has a low tolerance for frustration and little impulse control.
 When he wants something, his desire feels so strong that he will do whatever is necessary to get it, and no substitute will do.
-His empathy is not yet well-developed, so if other kids are in the way, he’ll run right over them, literally.
-That doesn’t make him bad, it makes him 21 months old!
+His awareness of the needs of others is not yet well-developed, and doesn't feel as urgent as his awareness of his own needs, so if other kids are in the way, he'll run right over them, literally.
+That doesn't make him bad, it makes him 21 months old!

 But if that isn't the rule at your playgroup, is it a lost cause until he gets older, gains the ability to express himself verbally, and develops some impulse control?
 That will certainly help – there is light at the end of the tunnel – but there's a lot you can do right now to ease the situation and get him through this stage faster.
 Here's how: